MrTilllus/racegame/README.md

 # racegame

-FORSßA HORIZION SIMULATER
+FORSẞA HORIZION SIMULATER

-Only useable under Windows
+Only testet under Windows
 not perfect many Bugs